In & Out – The Naval And Military Club

 4.7 out of 5.0 stars

 Charming clubhouse.
-Members come from a very mixed range of professions and backgrounds, making the In & Out a very enjoyable place to socialize.
+Members come from a very mixed range of professions and backgrounds, making the In & Out a very enjoyable place to socialise.

-• Membership requirements: Proposed and seconded by at least two current members.
-Short waiting list.
+Membership requirements: Proposed and seconded by at least two current members.
+Growing waiting list.

 The Naval and Military Club is today known almost entirely as the In & Out.
 The name stems from the old clubhouse in Cambridge House, 94 Piccadilly.
-That clubhouse still stands and still has the win stone gateposts with “IN” and “OUT” painted in bold lettering.
-The club, though, sold that building in 1998 and moved to its present location at 4 St James’s Square.
+That clubhouse still stands and still has the stone gateposts with “IN” and “OUT” painted in bold lettering.
+However, the club sold that building in 1998 and moved to its present location at 4 St James’s Square.

-Despite a somewhat modest facade, the new clubhouse is elegant and impressivw.
+Despite a somewhat modest façade, the new clubhouse is elegant and impressive.
 The building was originally erected in 1679 for Anthony, 11th Earl of Kent.
-Apparently it was home to Charles de Gaulle French exile government during the war, and has since served as both a court house and the home of Arts Council of Great Britain.
+Apparently, it was home to Charles de Gaulle’s French exile government during the war and has since served as both a courthouse and the home of the Arts Council of Great Britain.
 The club purchased the building in 1996.

-The club started life, in 1862, as a general service club, and the military traditions are visible everywhere you go in the clubhouse.
-But the club has changed character over the last 50 years.
-The Albemarle, Oscar Wilde’s old club, joined the In & Out in 1939 and during the 1960s a number of ladies’ clubs were absorbed, including the Ladies’ Carlton and the Cowdray Club.
-As a result, and much unlike many other conservative clubs, women has been part of In & Out for a considerable time.
+The club started life in 1862 as a general service club, and the military traditions are visible everywhere you go in the clubhouse.
+However, the club has changed character over the last 50 years.
+The Albemarle—Oscar Wilde’s old club—joined the In & Out in 1939 and, during the 1960s, a number of ladies’ clubs were absorbed, including the Ladies’ Carlton and the Cowdray Club.
+As a result, and much unlike many other conservative clubs, women have been part of the In & Out for a considerable time.

-Some clubs, like The Canning Club and The Norwegian Club, have opted for a looser arrangement to share the clubhouse, rather than amalgamation.
-These clubs adds to the unique blend that is the In & Out – there is a Canning Room and a King Harald V Room – both shared by all the amalgamated clubs and members as one happy family.
+Some clubs, like The Canning Club and The Norwegian Club, have opted for a looser arrangement to share the clubhouse rather than amalgamation.
+These clubs add to the unique blend that is the In & Out – there is a Canning Room and a King Harald V Room, both shared by all the amalgamated clubs and members as one happy family.

-The clubhouse, unlike most of the smaller clubs in the St James’s area, benefits from both a squash court, a small gym and a swimming pool.
+The clubhouse, unlike most of the smaller clubs in the St James’s area, benefits from a squash court, a small gym, and a swimming pool.

 It is a very enjoyable and friendly club.
 The courtyard is a wonderful place to sit and relax in the summers.
-Today the club has a growing waiting list.
-Members must me proposed and seconded by at least two other members.
+Today, the club has a growing waiting list.
+Members must be proposed and seconded by at least two current members.

 4 Comments